hdShang/arxiv-daily/docs/cs-CL/2025-08-27/papers/250819558v1-functional-consistency-of-llm-code-embeddings-a-self-evolving-data-s.md

 ---
 layout: default
-title: Functional Consistency of LLM Code Embeddings: A Self-Evolving Data Synthesis Framework for Benchmarking
+title: "Functional Consistency of LLM Code Embeddings: A Self-Evolving Data Synthesis Framework for Benchmarking"
 ---

 # Functional Consistency of LLM Code Embeddings: A Self-Evolving Data Synthesis Framework for Benchmarking